mstksg/backprop/doc/05-applications.md

 [renders]: https://github.com/mstksg/backprop/tree/master/renders
 [hmatrix-backprop]: http://hackage.haskell.org/package/hmatrix-backprop

-This is the end of the "end-user" documentation for *backprop*.
+This is the end of the "end-user" documentation for *backprop*!
+The rest of all you need to know to use the library is in the **[haddocks on hackage][haddock]**.

-However, if you are a library writer who wants to offer your users the ability to backpropagate your library functions, let's move on to the [library maintainer's guide to equipping your library with backprop][equipping]!
+However, if you are a library writer who wants to offer your users the ability to backpropagate your library functions, let's move on to the **[library maintainer's guide to equipping your library with backprop][equipping]**!

 [equipping]: https://backprop.jle.im/06-equipping-your-library.html